turtlebot/turtlebot_arm/README.md

 TurtleBot Arm
 =============

+## Updated for Kinetic!

-Indigo version of turtlebot arm code.
-It should easily work on Hydro, too.
-Package turtlebot_arm_moveit_demos provides use examples to start playing with the arm on MoveIt!, while the recovered on indigo turtlebot_arm_block_manipulation provides a more complete and interesting demo.
+Kinetic version of turtlebot arm code.
+I didn't try on Jade, but it should easily work with minor changes.
+It's mostly the same code as on Indigo, with some improvements on turtlebot_arm_block_manipulation (see updated wiki <span style="background-color: #00FFFF">TODO</span>) and specially [turtlebot_arm_object_manipulation](https://github.com/turtlebot/turtlebot_arm/tree/kinetic-devel/turtlebot_arm_object_manipulation): a fully revised version of that demo using OKR, SMACH and MoveIt! pick and place.

 ## Selecting Arm Type
 By default this will work with the original white/green TurtleBot arm.
 To use the PhantomX Pincher, set environment variable "TURTLEBOT_ARM1" to pincher.
 You will need arbotix_ros version 0.11.0 or higher for PhantomX Pincher.